JuliaClimate/ClimateTools.jl/README.md

   <img src="https://cloud.githubusercontent.com/assets/3630311/23712122/e97bd322-03ef-11e7-93da-749c961c4070.png?raw=true" width="771" height="388" alt="Precipitation example"/>
 </p>

-Note that if the `ClimGrid` data structure has 3 dimensions (time x latitude x longitude) the `mapit` function makes a time-average (i.e. climatological mean)
+Note that if the `ClimGrid` data structure has 3 dimensions (time x latitude x longitude) the `mapclimgrid` function makes a time-average (i.e. climatological mean).
+Right now, 3 options are available for region: `World`, `Canada` and the default `auto` which use the maximum and minimum of the lat-long coordinates inside the `ClimGrid` structure.
+Other regions will be added in the future, as well as the option to send a custom region defined by a lat-lon box.

 ### Indices